necula01/jax/jax/experimental/mini_jax/README.md

 * General tracing machinery (`mini_jax.py`):

    * `Expr` is a class representing symbolic expressions (JAXPR), constructed with `Operator`s applied to `Expr` arguments.
+All operators are considered to be strict in the arguments.
    * In addition to arguments, an operator application has parameters.
    In essence, each `Operator` represents a parameterized family.
 For example, the `Operator.LITERAL` has 0 arguments and 1 parameter with the value of the literal.
+The `Operator.COND_GE` and `Operator.JIT_CALL` carry the branch and function as parameters.
    * `ExprType` represents types associated with each `Expr`.
 In mini-JAX only the `float` type is implemented.
-It is important that `Expr` be typed, and that well-typed `Expr` cannot result in late compilation and transformation errors.
-We want to catch all ill-formed `Expr` early, during tracing, while the errors have access to the proper Python stack trace.
-   * `Function` is a class to represent closed functions over `Expr`.
+   * `Function` is a class to represent *closed* functions over `Expr`.
-   * `Tracer` is the class of tracing values.
-A tracing value has not only the `Expr` but also information about the scope nesting depth at which it was constructed and the environment (tracing values from shallower scope depth that are used).
+   * `Tracer` is the class of tracer values.
+A tracer value has not only the symbolic `Expr` but also information about the scope nesting depth at which it was constructed and the environment (tracer values from shallower scope depth that are used).

 * `mini_jax_jit.py`: JIT transformation machinery.
 In the context of